Understand Human Learning Systems

-Human Learning Systems (HLS) is a framework for innovation teams to lead, design and operate the transformation towards a relational public sector.
-Practicing HLS creates the right support to enable people to live well, whilst also reducing the resources that are needed to do this.
+Human Learning Systems is a framework for innovation teams to lead, design and operate the transformation towards relational public services.
+It shows us how to redesign services, that creates the right support to enable people to live well, whilst also reducing the resources that are needed to do this.
+This site is designed to help you to explore, understand, implement and practice Human Learning Systems through resources, examples, and case studies.

 What is Human Learning Systems?